edtroleis/docker-certified-associated-2022/docker_ee.md

 # What is UCP and DTR in Docker?
-Docker trusted registry or simply Docker registry is an enterprise offering from Docker.
-The most common terminology that you will hear with Docker Enterprise Edition is DTR and UCP (universal control plane).
+Docker Trusted Registry or simply Docker Registry is an enterprise registry offering from Docker.
+The most common terminology that you will hear with Docker Enterprise Edition is DTR and UCP (Universal Control Plane).
 - minimum 3 nodes to achieve high-availability

 # What is UCP in docker?